ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 [TOC=3]

-### Mixing HTML with Markdown
+For situations where you need formatting or structure not covered by Markdown’s syntax, you can simply use regular HTML.
+You don't even have to indicate that you’re switching from Markdown to HTML; just use the tags as you normally would.

-For any markup that is not covered by Markdown’s syntax, you simply use HTML itself.
-There’s no need to indicate that you’re switching from Markdown to HTML; you just use the tags.
+### Adding span-level HTML to Markdown

-Span-level HTML tags — `<span>`, `<cite>`, or `<del>`, for example — can be used anywhere in a Markdown block such as a paragraph, list item, header, table, blockquote, code block, etc. (You can even use regular HTML tags instead of Markdown formatting, if you are so inclined).
+*Span*-level HTML tags such as `<span>`, `<cite>`, `<q>`, or `<del>` can be used anywhere in a Markdown block (eg. paragraph, list item, header, table, blockquote, code block, etc).
+You can even use regular HTML tags instead of Markdown formatting, if you feel so inclined.
 For example:

 ~~~html
 This <dfn title="A language for writing prose for the web">Markdown</dfn>